Skip to main content

 • Providing training to you and your network leaders to ensure you have the tools and knowledge to fulfil your roles.

-• Official recognition for your network and a presence on Newcastle University’s website.
+• Official recognition from Newcastle University for your network and a presence on the university’s website.

 • Support communicating with your members and promoting your network’s news, activities, and events.